Vasi012/PP5-Predictive-Analysis/README.md

 4. What would make my niece consider this project a successful outcome?

-- For my niece to consider this a successful outcome, she would need to see a study showing the most relevant variables corelated to the sale price.
+- For my niece to consider this a successful outcome, she would need to see a study showing the most relevant variables correlated to the sale price.
 - Also, if she would like to predict other house prices from this region and of course the price of the 6 houses that she newly refurbished.

 5. As a data analyst I would like to be able to break down the project into epics and user stories.